list of dots Digital Research Alliance of Canada logo NSERC logo University of Ottawa logo / UniversitĂ© d'Ottawa

 Hello World Examples

-As is customary when introducing a new language, here are some 'hello world' examples for Umple.
+The first two examples demonstrate executable Umple programs with embedded Java main programs.
 Load these examples into UmpleOnline by clicking on the links.
-Then generate Java code by clicking on the 'Generate' button.
-Next click on the 'download zip file' link and run 'javac' on the result or else compile it in Eclipse.
+The click 'Execute It' to see the output.
+Or generate Java code by clicking on the 'Generate It' button; then click on the 'download zip file' link and run 'javac' on the result, followed by 'java' on the resulting class file.

-Second example below: This shows some very simple features of Umple: An attribute, an association, a generalization, some Java methods and the mixin capability:
+About the second example below: This shows some very simple features of Umple: An attribute, an association, a generalization, some Java methods and the mixin capability:

 • Attributes look very much like variables in Java or other similar programming languages; however they are more than that: Umple generates code for setting and getting each attribute.
 You can also add lots of other features to attributes, such as making them immutable (so they cannot change), adding constraints, or making them part of a 'key'.